Arthur Gore, 8th Earl of Arran: Career

 During the Second World War, Gore worked first as a press attaché at the British Legion in Bern (1939–45) and at the British Embassy in Lisbon (1941–42).
 He was deputy director of the overseas general division of the Ministry of Information (1943–45) and was secretariat director at the Central Office of Information (1945–49).

-In 1958, Gore succeeded his elder brother, who had committed suicide reportedly because he was gay, to become the 8th Earl of Arran and became an active member of the House of Lords.
+In 1958 on the death of his elder bachelor brother, the 7th Earl of Arran, Gore succeeded to the title, and became an active member of the House of Lords.

-Arran was the sponsor in the House of Lords of Labour MP Leo Abse's 1967 private member's bill which, as the Sexual Offences Act 1967, decriminalised homosexual acts between two consenting adult men.
+His brother had been homosexual, and Arran was the sponsor in the House of Lords of Labour MP Leo Abse's 1967 private member's bill which, as the Sexual Offences Act 1967, decriminalised homosexual acts between two consenting adult men.
 He was of the opinion that "no amount of legislation will prevent homosexuals from being the subject of dislike and derision, or at best of pity".
 He also sponsored a bill for the protection of badgers, and was once asked why this effort had failed whereas decriminalising homosexuality had succeeded.
 Arran is reported to have replied: "There are not many badgers in the House of Lords."

 He was an outspoken columnist for many years, writing for The Evening Standard, The Guardian, Encounter, Punch, The Observer, The Daily Mail, and others.
 At one point he described himself as "a poor man's Duke of Bedford and a rich man's Godfrey Winn".
 His columns, which often contained inflammatory and abusive language, were tagged as coming from "The outrageous Arran, the Earl you love to hate."
 As an example, he once wrote of the Irish, in the Evening Standard in October 1974: "I loathe and detest the miserable bastards [...], savage murderous thugs.
 May the Irish, all of them, rot in Hell".